FlatFilers/vuejs-adapter/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=for-the-badge&color=794cff)](/LICENSE)
 --

-## Getting Started with Flatfile & Vue.js

-> NOTE: V3 comes with some updates & breaking changes
+> NOTE: If you upgrading from previous versions (0.x), v3+ comes with some updates & breaking changes

 #### BREAKING CHANGES:

 Note that the latest version of `@flatfile/vuejs` 3+ uses the new `@flatfile/sdk` underneath which changes the API surface of interacting with the flatfile adapter entirely.